abumettleq/Simple-STOMP-Flutter-Chat-App/README.md

-A chat app built with Flutter framework that uses STOMP to communicate with a server (check my SpringBoot chat server) inorder to send/receive messages between users in realtime.
+A chat app built with Flutter framework that uses STOMP to communicate with a server (check my SpringBoot chat server repository) inorder to send/receive messages between users in realtime.
 I developed this app in the sake of learning.